acarril/acarril.github.io/_posts/2016-04-19-RCE-batch-mode.md

 permalink: /posts/batch-jobs
 ---

+### Why use batch mode?

 Submitting a job in batch mode is extremely useful for running long processes in the background, while freeing the GUI interface for other tasks.
-Although it is common to use batch mode for speed, it doesn't actually run any faster (except for a negligible amount of speed increase because of lack of GUI).
+Although it is common to use batch mode for speed, **batch mode doesn't actually run any faster** (except for a negligible amount of speed increase because of lack of GUI).

+## What do I need?

+First of all you need a do-file to submit.
+In this example we'll submit `mydofile.do`.
+This do-file hasn't have to have anything special.
+It is also recommended to have a dedicated folder for the outputs produced by the batch processing system.
+In this example I've been exceedingly creative and named that folder `/output`.

 ```
 # Universe whould always be 'vanilla'.
 This line MUST be